 Grade of "I" (Incomplete) is a temporary grade.
 The grade of "I" is recorded when a student has approval to submit class work after the course's scheduled completion date.
 At the end of five (5) calendar days extension period, the "I" will be replaced by the grade the student has earned.
-Students with an Incomplete grade in a course for Medical Clinical Assistant and Veterinary Assistant programs may be given 14 calendar days from the course completion date before the "I" grade is converted to a final grade.
+Students with an Incomplete grade in a lab course that is taught on campus in the Medical Clinical Assistant and Veterinary Assistant programs may be given up to 14 calendar days from the course completion date before the "I" grade is converted to a final grade.
 Exceptions for periods greater than five (5) calendar days are at the discretion of the Campus Director/Online Director.